 About the KHDA Dubai

 Established under the patronage of His Highness Sheikh Mohammed bin Rashid Al Maktoum (Vice President and Prime Minister of the UAE and the Ruler of Dubai) in 2006, the Knowledge and Human Development Authority (KHDA) evaluates the quality of education in the city.
 The authority also set safety protocols for schools in Dubai.
-KHDA works to maintain high standards in the city’s private educational sector, including pre-schools, schools, universities and vocational training institutes.
+KHDA works to maintain high standards in the private educational sector.
+It includes pre-schools, schools, universities and vocational training institutes.